-ADHD is more prevalent in boys that girls, but increasing numbers of girls are being diagnosed and research reveals it can present differently in females.
+ADHD occurs up to four times more in boys than girls but increasing numbers of girls are being diagnosed as research reveals how differently it can present in females.

 Girls with ADHD often do not conform to traditional social roles, and they can be tagged with gender-specific terms such as tomboys, flaky, or spacey, terms we simply do not use for boys.

 Though girls with ADHD can develop some antagonistic and anger issues and be oppositional, more often they become listless and isolate themselves socially from others.
 Attention difficulties like ADHD can co-exist with other behavioural conditions such as ASD or dyspraxia.